yoonha-heo/my-dev-blog/content/blog/JavaScript/javascript-concept-12---commonjs.md

 ## Babel & Webpack

-Though ES Modules now landed in the browsers, there still are old versions of browsers or servers that don't understand the syntax of ES Modules.
-To make our codes compatible for those environmnets, transpiling process (put simply, **translating es6 syntax to es5**) is necessary.
+Though ES Modules now landed in the browsers, there are some old versions of browsers or servers that don't understand the syntax of ES Modules.
+To make our codes compatible for those environments, transpiling process (put simply, **translating es6 syntax to es5**) is necessary.

 The well-known ones are **babel** and bundling tool, **webpack**.
-A JavaScript bundler gathers the separated codes into one .js file and you can set it up for es5 conversioin as well if there are codes written in es6.
+A JavaScript bundler gathers the separated codes into one .js file and you can set it up for es5 conversion as well if there are codes written in es6.

 ## Conclusion